blaenk/blaenk.github.io/provider/notes/go.markdown

 [go tour]: http://tour.golang.org
 [effective go]: http://golang.org/doc/effective_go.html

+* toc

-## Packages
+# Packages

 Packages can be imported with the `import` statement.
 They can also be grouped inside parentheses.
-The containing package can be specified with the `package` statement:
+The containing package can be specified with the `package` statement.
+Names that begin with capitalized letters are exported by the package:

 ``` go
 package somepkg